 (c) Any members whose dues are two years in arrears shall be dropped from the Association, but on vote of the Governing Board may be reinstated if all arrears are made up before the next annual meeting.

 Section 1.
-Positions – The officers of the Association shall be the President, President-Elect and Secretary-Treasurer.
+Positions – The officers of the APA shall be the President, President-Elect and Secretary-Treasurer.
 Only members may be elected to these offices.

 Section 4.
-Secretary-Treasurer – The Secretary-Treasurer shall keep the minutes of all meetings of the association and of the Governing Board.
-The Secretary-Treasurer shall be custodian of the corporate records, shall collect and be the custodian of all funds of the Association, and shall pay all of its expenses.
-The Secretary-Treasurer shall keep the Association’s books of account and shall present a report of its financial status at each annual meeting, and at such other times as the Council may request.
-The accounts shall be audited annually by the Finance Committee.
-A Secretary-Treasurer shall be elected every five years.
+Secretary-Treasurer – The Secretary-Treasurer shall keep the minutes of all meetings of the APA and of the Governing Board.
+The Secretary-Treasurer shall be custodian of the corporate records, shall collect and be the custodian of all funds of the APA, and shall pay all of its expenses.
+The Secretary-Treasurer shall keep the APA’S accounts and shall present a report of its financial status at each annual meeting, and at such other times as the governing board may request.
+The accounts shall be audited annually by the Finance Committee and an external auditor and both will produce reports to be presented to the governing board.
+A summary of the finances shall be presented to the membership at the annual APA meeting.
+A Secretary-Treasurer shall be elected every five years and may be eligible for renewal amongst other candidates.

 Section 6.
 The Governing Board – The Governing Board shall consist of the Immediate Past-President, the President, President-Elect, the Secretary-Treasurer, and three (3) Councilors.
-Affirmative action of not less than four-sevenths of the members of the Board shall be considered the action of the entire Board.
-All activities of the Association, including the holding of elections, and the preparation of the programs at the meetings of the members shall be supervised and directed by the Governing Board.
+All board members shall vote on agenda items, either directly or indirectly (conference call, electronically as needed).
+Majority vote shall convey approval of the agenda item(s).
+All activities of the APA, including the holding of elections, and the preparation of the programs at the meetings of the members shall be supervised and directed by the Governing Board.
 Vacancies due to disability, death, or resignation shall be filled, for the balance of the year until the next annual meeting, by Presidential appointment, subject to confirmation by the Governing Board.
 The Governing Board shall report its actions to the membership at the annual meeting.
 The Governing Board shall serve as the Board of Directors of the corporation.

 Section 2.
-Election of Officers – At the annual meeting of the Association, a President-Elect and one Councilor shall be elected.
+Election of Officers – At the annual meeting of the APA, a President-Elect and one Councilor shall be elected.
 Every five years a Secretary-Treasurer shall be elected.
 Whenever a vacancy exists on the Governing Board after the foregoing elections, it shall be filled by election at the annual meeting.
-The term of office of the Secretary-Treasurer may be extended by mutual consent of the office holder and members of the Association.

 ARTICLE 4 – QUORUM

-A quorum shall consist of at least 10 members.
+A quorum shall consist of at least 30 members in good standing.
 A simple majority of members present and voting shall be required to elect officers and councilors.
 Voting may take place by a show of hands or written ballots.

 ARTICLE 5 – COMMITTEES

 Section 1.
-Standing Committees – Standing committees shall be established by the Governing Board to fulfill the needs of the Association.
-Committees so established shall consist of at least three members, appointed by the President with the approval of the Governing Board.
-The President shall designate the chairman.
-Standing Committee of the Association shall be as follows:
+Standing Committees – Standing committees shall be established by the Governing Board to fulfill the needs of the APA.
+Committees so established shall consist of at least 5 members, appointed by the President with the approval of the Governing Board.
+The President shall designate the chairperson.
+Standing Committees of the APA shall be as follows:

-(a) Finance – This committee shall consist of three or more members, of whom one is a Councilor, and the others are members-at large, all serving for one year only.
+(B) Finance – This committee shall consist of three or more members, of which at least one is a board member, and the others are members-at large, all serving for one year only.
 It will be responsible for auditing the financial statement of the Secretary-Treasurer, for reporting to the Governing Board at its meetings, and to the membership at the annual meeting.
+The Governing Board, committees and members are dedicated to fiscal health of the APA and cannot take actions that undermine the APA’s goals and objectives through any potential fiscal mismanagement.

 Section 2.
 Ad Hoc Committees – The President with the advice and consent of the Governing Board, may from time to time designate ad hoc committees to consider matters of Interest to the Association.
 The number of members, designation of the chairman, the term of membership and the duration of the duties of each such ad hoc committee shall be as determined by the Governing Board.